probcomp/genstudio/README.md

 ## Installation

-gen-studio is published to the same artifact registry as genjax, so you can follow [these instructions](https://github.com/probcomp/genjax?tab=readme-ov-file#quickstart) but use `gen-studio` for the package name.
+genstudio is published to the same artifact registry as genjax, so you can follow [these instructions](https://github.com/probcomp/genjax?tab=readme-ov-file#quickstart) but use `genstudio` for the package name.

 ```
-gen-studio = {version = "v2024.05.23.085705", source = "gcp"}
+genstudio = {version = "v2024.05.23.085705", source = "gcp"}
 ```